dr34mhacks/CRTO-CheatSheet/README.md

 ## 🤝 Contributing

 Found an error or have improvements?
+Possible since some of the commands were picked from the existing repository on internet.
 Contributions are welcome!

 1. Fork this repository
 2. Create a feature branch